IoTone/SpectaclesDeskWindow/README.md

 ## Setup

+There are two ways to run this stack and two operating modes possible:

+Complexity/Performance:
+- easy setup/low performance ~1-3fps,non standard
+- high performance, complex set up, 15-25fps,standards focused

+Operating modes:
+- camera streaming (only possible in high performance setup)
+- desktop streaming (no UI control, audio possible on high performance setup)

+Choose your path

+### Easy

-- You need to run dwscv, see below
+- You need to run **dwscv**, see below
 - You need a tunnel to allow a secure HTTPS connection (see below)
 - You need to get your tunnel URL and put it into the "WebView" component in your scene graph
+- After that you can build and run the lens on your Spectacles

+### Advanced

+- You need to run the **desktreamsvc** setup
+- You need a tunnel to allow a secure HTTPS connection (see below)
+- You need to get your tunnel URL and put it into the "WebView" component in your scene graph
-- After that you can build and run
+- After that you can build and run the lens on your Spectacles

 ## Build

-### dwsvc
+### dwsvc (easy)

 On time setup: virtualenv menv && . ./menv/bin/activate && pip install -r requirements.txt